lsst-dm/dmtn-120/index.rst

 We've taken the following actions to mitigate the design problems imposed by :class:`~lsst.afw.image.Exposure` and to prepare for future work:

-- Add a new heterogenous-type mapping interface and implementation in C++, :class:`~lsst.afw.typehandling.GenericMap`.
+- Add a new heterogeneous-type mapping interface and implementation in C++, :class:`~lsst.afw.typehandling.GenericMap`.
-  This augments rather than replaces our existing :class:`~lsst.daf.base.PropertySet` and :class:`~lsst.daf.base.PropertyList` in large part because we want to avoid their behavioral idiosyncracies (especially with respect to vector-valued entries) in order to provide natural interfaces in both C++ and Python (e.g., the :class:`collections.abc.Mapping` API), but also recognize that attempting to change the behavior of the existing classes at this stage would be extremely disruptive.
+  This is an alternative to rather than a replacement of our existing :class:`~lsst.daf.base.PropertySet` and :class:`~lsst.daf.base.PropertyList` to avoid their behavioral idiosyncrasies (especially with respect to vector-valued entries) and to provide natural interfaces in both C++ and Python (e.g., the :class:`collections.abc.Mapping` API).
+  We also recognize that attempting to change the behavior of the existing classes at this stage would be extremely disruptive.

 - Define an interface, :class:`~lsst.afw.typehandling.Storable`, for objects that can be held by :class:`~lsst.afw.typehandling.GenericMap`.
   This includes basic functionality like stringification, comparisons, and cloning as well as persistence (currently still via ``lsst.afw.table.io``).